 What caused your arm injury?

-The long term effects of an arm injury will depend greatly on the initial cause of your condition.
+The long-term effects of an arm injury will depend greatly on the initial cause of your condition.
 For example, a broken bone could take 6-8 weeks to completely heal while a minor burn on the skin should take only a few days.
 Your GP will be able to give a prognosis that is specific to your own personal situation.
+The amount of compensation payable for arm injury claims will take into account the length of time you’ll need to take off work and how long a recovery period is needed.
+If you need surgery for a broken arm or crush injuries, this could also impact your recovery period, which could mean you are entitled to more compensation as a result.

 Call Accident Advice Helpline to start your claim today

-If you are concerned about the cost of claiming for an arm injury, then you will be interested to know that Accident Advice Helpline operates strictly under the no-win, no-fee* agreement.
-That means that you don’t pay any money upfront to get your claim started and you can move forward with confidence.
+At Accident Advice Helpline, our specialist solicitors are experts in personal injury claims, and they will work hard to get you the maximum compensation with the minimum of fuss.
+If you are concerned about the cost of claiming for an arm injury, then you will be interested to know that Accident Advice Helpline’s professional personal injury lawyers provide a 100% no-win, no-fee service.
+That means that you don’t pay any money upfront to get your claim started and you can move forward with confidence, regardless of your financial situation after your accident.
+You can choose to get in touch by calling our freephone helpline on 0800 689 0500 from a landline, or 0333 500 0993 from your mobile phone.